-Pursuant to the EverArc Warrant Amendment attached to the Business Combination Agreement as Exhibit B, EverArc will assign to Holdco all of EverArc's right, title and interest in and to the EverArc Warrant Instrument and Holdco will assume, and agree to pay, perform, satisfy and discharge in full, all of EverArc's liabilities and obligations under the EverArc Warrant Instrument arising from and after the Merger Effective Time.
+In connection with the consummation of the Business Combination, Holdco entered into the Holdco Warrant Instrument with Computershare Inc., as warrant agent (the "Warrant Agent") to, among other things, assume EverArc's obligations under the existing EverArc Warrant Instrument.
+Pursuant to the Holdco Warrant Instrument, Holdco assumed, and agreed to pay, perform, satisfy and discharge in full, all of EverArc's liabilities and obligations under the EverArc Warrant Instrument arising from and after the Merger Effective Time.

-Each Holdco Warrant is exercisable in multiples of four to purchase one Holdco Ordinary Share and only whole warrants are exercisable.
-The exercise price of the Holdco Warrants is \$12.00 per share, subject to adjustment as described in the EverArc Warrant Instrument.
-A Holdco Warrant may be exercised only during the period commencing on the date that is 30 days after the consummation of the transactions contemplated by the Business Combination Agreement, and terminating at 5:00 p.m., New York City time on the date that is three years after the date on which the Business Combination is completed, provided that if such day is not a trading day, the trading day immediately following such day, unless earlier redeemed in accordance with the EverArc Warrant Instrument as described below.
+Each Holdco Warrant is exercisable in multiples of four to purchase one whole Holdco Ordinary Share.
+The exercise price is \$12.00 per Holdco Ordinary Share, subject to adjustment as described in the Holdco Warrant Instrument.
+A Holdco Warrant may be exercised at any time prior to 5:00 p.m., New York time on the earlier to occur of: (x) the date that is three (3) years after the date on which the Business Combination is completed or (y) such earlier date as determined by the Holdco Warrant Instrument provided that if such day is not a trading day, the trading day immediately following such day, unless earlier redeemed in accordance with the terms of the Holdco Warrant Instrument as described below.